anthonygore/appleofmyiframe/README.md

 **replace**
 Type: boolean
 Indicates if the script being added should replace any previously added script in the head.
 False by default.

+`bodyHtml(content, [,emptyFirst])`

+Adds HTML to the iframe body.
+Similar to the `body` method, but will not empty any `script` tags appended to the body if you set the `emptyFirst` flag to true.
+If you set the `emptyFirst` flag to false, or, equivalently, omit it, the appended HTML will be added after the existing HTML, but before any `script` tags.

+**content**
+Type: string
+Content to be inserted/appended to the iframe body.

+**emptyFirst**
+Type: boolean
+Indicates if the content being added should replace any previously added content.
+Will leave any `script` tags in the body untouched.
+False by default.

+`bodyScript(content, [,attributes], [,replace])`

+Appends a script tag as the last child of the iframe body.
+Works the same as the `script` method, except goes in the body, not the head.
+Also, the `replace` flag will not affect any nodes in the body except `script` nodes (this includes `script` nodes not added by this method, so keep that in mind).

 Modified methods
 ----------------